tbaci42/sadycos_tb/docs/content/overview/background/dynamic_systems.md

 ### Proper Output
 - system output $$y$$ does not directly depend on the current input $$u$$
-- a dynamic system's output thus only depends on the current state $$x$$
+- a proper output of a dynamic system thus only depends on the current state $$x$$

 $$ y = h(x)$$

-- a proper output does not react immediately to changes in the system input but delayed by the system's dynamics
+- a proper output does not react immediately to changes in the system input but delayed through the system's dynamics

 ### Improper Output
 - system output $$y$$ directly depends on the current input $$u$$